alimoazzam1234568-create/network-scanner/README.md

-# nework-scanner scans network devices near byy you it scan their ip and  MAC address and the distance
+# nework-scanner scans network devices near by you it scan their ip and  MAC address and the distance
 # press scan button to scan near devices